Pastel-Industries/PastelClock/README.md

 `03.09.2022` - Optimized code, decreased amount of flickering.
 Improved code readability.\
 `06.10.2022` - Clock will update its time only at startup and then count it itself.\
 `23.10.2022` - Fixed clock de-synchronizing.
 It is also accurate to a single second.\
 `11.11.2022` - Redesigned PCB a bit.
 Also fixed the power supply issue (Now using LM317 as a main 3v3 source).
+BOM has been added!

 ## Known issues
 - Empty! :D